Attending antenatal and postnatal care when you are pregnant and have a new baby is really important to ensure the wellbeing of you and your baby.

 Stay at home: guidance for households with possible coronavirus (Covid-19) infection:

 To reduce the number of people coming to the maternity unit we have limited visitors to the maternity unit to partners only.
-Partners are able to be on the antenatal ward from 08:00 until 22:00.
-Women are able to have one birth partner with them in labour and on the postnatal ward areas.
+Women are encouraged to nominate a birth partner that will support them during their antenatal care, labour and birth, and on postnatal ward areas.
+Please read the leaflet below for more important information about visits from your birth partner.